NikaDumbo/form-builder/README.md

   - Connecting to the database and hosting should be the last steps.
 - Feel free to mark all fields as optional during the development phase to be able to submit the form without filling all the fields every time.
 - Remember that the schema is recursive.
 The object can be nested in the object up to 5 times (artificial limitation).

-## Acceptance criteria

-- The `FormBuilder` component renders a form for *any valid* `schema` with the maximum nesting depth of 5.
-- Each time the form is submitted, the values are saved to the Firestore.
-- The website is hosted by the Firebase Hosting service.
-- The form is user-friendly and accessible enough.
-- The output JSON is not flat: it contains primitive types as well as objects and arrays.

 ## Rules (IMPORTANT)